jeffpar/lonedissent/_posts/2019-02-18-let-me-count-the-ways.md

 which is to create an open-source repository containing copies of all the data sources being used, along with the scripts used to process them.

-Issue like those with [Terms](#6-terms) arose simply because SCDB didn't fully consider the impact of older cases on a design that it inherited from Harold Spaeth's "ALLCOURT" database.
+Issues like those with [Terms](#6-terms) arose simply because SCDB didn't fully consider the impact of older cases on a design that it inherited from Harold Spaeth's "ALLCOURT" database.
 Other issues, like those with [Argument and Reargument Dates](#4-argument-and-reargument-dates), could be considered a failure of imagination -- *except* that we discussed dating issues with SCDB principals (Andrew Martin and Troy DeArmitt)